U.S. Supreme Court considers making challenges to FTC and SEC easier | Law-Order

 In a separate case, the justices will consider the SEC's appeal of a lower court's decision reviving a challenge brought by a Texas accountant named Michelle Cochran to the legality of its in-house tribunal after it faulted her audits of publicly traded companies.
 At issue in both cases is whether targets of an agency's enforcement action may challenge its structure or processes in a federal district court or must first endure the agency's administrative proceeding, which may be costly and time-consuming.

-The U.S. Supreme Court is set on Monday to hear arguments in two cases that could make it easier to challenge the regulatory power of federal agencies in disputes involving the Federal Trade Commission and the Securities and Exchange Commission.

-At issue in both cases is whether targets of an agency's enforcement action may challenge its structure or processes in a federal district court or must first endure the agency's administrative proceeding, which may be costly and time-consuming.
+"The agency can't help us with that claim," Paul Clement, Axon's lawyer, told the justices.
+"They’re powerless to do anything with that claim, but the district court isn’t."
+Some members of the court's 6-3 conservative majority appeared sympathetic.
+"What sense does it make for a claim that goes to the very structure of the agency having to go through the administrative process?" conservative Justice Samuel Alito asked.

+Although liberal Justice Elena Kagan said in "pretty analogous" situations in court rather than before agencies, litigants already must wait until the end to challenge on appeal a court's jurisdiction to hear a case.
+"So what makes yours different than those?" she asked.

 The FTC's role is to protect consumers against anticompetitive and fraudulent business practices.
 The SEC's job is to maintain fair, orderly markets and enforce investor protection laws.
+'ADMINISTRATIVE STATE'

-Paring back the regulatory authority of federal agencies - which can enforce laws and rules in important areas such as energy, the environment, climate policy and workplace safety - has been a key goal of many business and conservative groups, which complain about what they call the "administrative state."
-The Supreme Court has a 6-3 conservative majority.
-Its conservative justices have signaled skepticism toward expansive regulatory power and the duty of judges, under Supreme Court precedent, to give deference to that authority.
+Paring back the regulatory authority of federal agencies - which can enforce laws and rules in important areas such as energy, the environment, climate policy and workplace safety - has been a major goal of many business and conservative groups, which complain about what they call the "administrative state."
+The Supreme Court's conservative justices have signaled skepticism toward expansive regulatory power and the duty of judges, under Supreme Court precedent, to give deference to that authority.
 The eventual decisions in the two cases, due by the end of next June, could build on recent rulings by the court curbing agency authority.

 The company said the agency acts as "prosecutor, judge and jury" in violation of the U.S. Constitution's Fifth Amendment guarantees of due process and equal protection under the law, and that its administrative law judges are unlawfully insulated from the president's power to control executive branch officers under the Constitution's Article II.
 The San Francisco-based 9th U.S. Circuit Court of Appeals in 2021 threw out the case, ruling that under the FTC Act Axon must raise its claims in the administrative proceeding first.